 Data Processing Agreement

-(Updated: June 3, 2025)
+(Updated: July 29, 2025)

-This Data Processing Agreement (“DPA”) is incorporated into and supplemental to the Social Snowball order form and agreement (“Agreement”) entered into between Social Snowball, Inc. (“Service Provider”) and the merchant company (“Company”) for the provision of Services by Service Provider to Company.
+This Data Processing Agreement (“DPA”) is incorporated into and supplemental to the Social Snowball order form and agreement (“Agreement”) entered into between Social Snowball Holdings, Inc. (“Service Provider”) and the merchant company (“Company”) for the provision of Services by Service Provider to Company.
 This DPA governs the Processing of Personal Data as required under Applicable Data Protection Law.
 Except as modified below, the terms of the Agreement shall remain in full force and effect.

 Definitions